 As a result of the 12-month service improvement, 166 patients were identified as having poor TIR below 40% and two clear improvements were identified.
 Firstly, 35% of patients were switched to a DOAC.
 This will mean less hospital visits, monitoring will be required.
 DOACs also have fewer interactions with alcohol and other medications.
 The effectiveness of warfarin is dependent on the quality of control within the INRs therapeutic range.
 If this is not achieved patients may be better suited to switching therapy to a DOAC (Kim, et al, 2019) Secondly, 89% of the patients, who remained on warfarin and had a recording of TIR 12 months post intervention, showed an improvement in their TIR.

 Clear benefits were found from increasing nursing interventions in this patient group and further resources and time are needed to further develop this improvement.
 NICE guidelines (2014) state that anticoagulation should be reviewed for patients with 2 INR values higher than 5 or 1 INR value higher than 8 within the past 6 months and patients with 2 INR values less than 1.5 within the past 6 months.
 It would be beneficial to extend further study to include these patients to improve patient safety.
 Only patients with TIR of less than 40% were contacted in this study due to staffing limitations and resources.
-NICE Guidelines state that a TIR of 65% should be the gold standard so further support is needed in order to increase the scope of this service improvement to include all patients with a TIR of less than 65%.
+NICE guidelines state that a TIR of below 65% should trigger re-assessment of anticoagulation control.
+Further support is needed in order to increase the scope of this service improvement to include all patients with a TIR of less than 65%.
 In doing so it can be seen that long-term improvements can be made to patient experience and patient safety, while also saving the trust money in unneeded blood tests and patient visits

 Key learning points